Yale-BIM/f21-assignments/assignment-1/README.md

     Then run your virtual_camera.py and look_at_target.py nodes.
 You should now see the target moving in front of the robot at a shorter distance of 0.3 meters.

     a.
-As the robot follows the close target, record a ROS bag called `assignment1_part4.bag` (as in Part III) with all of the information from your ROS system for 15 seconds:
+As the robot tries to follow the close target, record a ROS bag called `assignment1_part4.bag` (as in Part III) with all of the information from your ROS system:

         ```bash
         $ rosbag record -O assignment1_part4.bag -a --duration 15
         ```

+        The bag should last 15 seconds.
 Submit the bag to Canvas as part of your assignment.

     b.
 What maximum horizontal and vertical distances do you get now between the projected target and the middle of the image?
 When computing the maximum horizontal and vertical distances, let the robot follow the target for at least 10 seconds.

     c.
 Did the projected location of the target appear to be moving in the image or the distance from the projected location to the image center increased